Skip to main content

-Showing posts with label desires.
-Show all posts
+Showing posts with the label desires

 The success of a salesman is to be able to reach the customer's desire